whitakk/gatsby-whitakk/content/pages/sports.md

 <img src="/media/jadwin.jpg">

+I am currently Director of Pricing Strategy at [Mojo](https://www.mojo.com/), where I develop and deploy models to predict athletes' career performance and manage risk.

 I have extensive experience in sportswriting, often informed by a quantitative perspective and firsthand statistical analysis.
 You can see [a few recent blog posts on sports here](/tag/sports/) and some of my favorite writing below.

 #### MIT Sloan Sports Analytics Conference (2013)